 Problem-solving skills.
 Zoologists and wildlife biologists try to find the best possible solutions to threats that affect wildlife, such as disease and habitat loss.

-The median annual wage for zoologists and wildlife biologists was $57,710 in May 2012.
+The median annual wage for zoologists and wildlife biologists was $64,650 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $37,100, and the top 10 percent earned more than $95,430.
+The lowest 10 percent earned less than $42,420, and the highest 10 percent earned more than $103,900.

-In May 2012, the median annual wages for zoologists and wildlife biologists in the top six industries in which these scientists worked were as follows:
+In May 2021, the median annual wages for zoologists and wildlife biologists in the top industries in which they worked were as follows:

 Most zoologists and wildlife biologists work full time.
-They may work long or irregular hours when doing fieldwork.
+They may work long or irregular hours, especially when doing fieldwork.

 For more information about zoologists and wildlife biologists, visit